brodynelly/PAAL-Docs/docs/index.md

 ## Overview

-This documentation provides a comprehensive guide to the PAAL (Pig Activity and Analytics Logger) system architecture, components, and implementation details.
-It is designed to help new team members understand the system's structure and functionality.
+This documentation provides a comprehensive guide to the PAAL system architecture, components, and implementation details.
+It is designed to help deepen the understanding of the system's structure and functionality.

 ## Table of Contents